bertlem/UCI_electricity_consumption/README.md

      * From the original minute-wise data, create hourly/daily/monthly average dataframes
      * Explore trends and data distributions (not normally distributed in most cases)
      * Split train (dec 2006 - dec 2009) and test data (2010)
-     * Create lag features and keep only the relavant ones (using partial autocorrelation)
+     * Create lag features and keep only the relevant ones (using partial autocorrelation)
      * Rescale and backup data
 &nbsp;

 2. Prediction of the global active power (hourly averaged):

    We want to predict the global active power (hourly averaged).
-We assume that we do not know the other instantaneous quantities (intensty, voltage, etc) but that we know their past (=lag) values.
+We assume that we do not know the other instantaneous quantities (intensity, voltage, etc) but that we know their past (=lag) values.
 We also assume we do not have access to the sub-meters values.
 We use various algorithms:
      * scikit-learn linear regression
      * scikit-learn random forest (including assessment of feature importance)
      * lightgbm gradient boosting